zulip/zulip-gci/tasks/2017/spread-the-word.md

-This isn't required to complete the task, but while you're at it, we recommend [following Zulip on Twitter](https://twitter.com/zulip) so you can get intersting Zulip community news.
+This isn't required to complete the task, but while you're at it, we recommend [following Zulip on Twitter](https://twitter.com/zulip) so you can get interesting Zulip community news.

 ### Submit your submission file